Nordic Game Jam: 2013

 The 2013 edition of Nordic Game Jam however brought several changes.
 Besides taking place in a new venue (Aalborg University in Copenhagen), it was also moved one week ahead of the Global Game Jam, separating itself from the global competition to allow participants to go to both Nordic Game Jam and a Global Game Jam event elsewhere the week after.
 The keynote speakers were Dennaton and Vlambeer.
-The event attracted a total of 470 participants.
+The winning game was Spaceship with a Mace by Nifflas The event attracted a total of 470 participants.

 2014

-In 2014, Nordic Game Jam took place at Aalborg University - Copenhagen again and had John Polson as the keynote speaker.
+In 2014, Nordic Game Jam took place at Aalborg University Copenhagen again and had John Polson as the keynote speaker.
 The event had a total of 570 participants, and 110 games were created around the theme of privacy.

 2015

 In 2015, the Nordic Game Jam hosted Steve Swink as the Keynote Speaker.
 The jam grew to more than 700 people, and centered around the theme: Obvious.
-The winning game was called "The Wuuuuuuu" - as it was controlled only by shouting into a microphone, all the jammers played it together during the final presentations.
+The winning game was called "The Wuuuuuuu" – as it was controlled only by shouting into a microphone, all the jammers played it together during the final presentations.